AODQ/pulcher/README.md

 Pulcher is officially built against Clang, but should also build against GCC without warnings.

 I haven't tried building Pulcher on Windows, though besides possible MSVC errors, it shouldn't be difficult to set it up.
-But you probably won't be able to produce Linux binaries with MSVC, so your best option is most likely to be to use the Windows Subsystem for Linux to build Linux binaries.
+But you probably won't be able to produce Linux binaries with MSVC, your best option is most likely to be to use the Windows Subsystem for Linux to build Linux binaries.

 # Creating Plugins

 The best way to mod Pulcher is to use plugins.
 This is still in the design phase.
 Most likely how this will work is that for a plugin `PluginTest`, it must provide a C-ABI compatible functions;

   - `void UiRender(pul::plugin::Info const *, pul::core::SceneBundle *);` - updates ImGui for developer purposes
+  - `void Initialize(); - called when plugin is initialized
+  - `void MapInitialize(pul::core::SceneBundle *); - called when map is initialized, will probably also contain map information to load custom entities
-  - `void Update(pul::plugin::Info const *, pul::core::SceneBundle *);` - updates the game @ 90Hz
+  - `void Update(pul::plugin::Info const *, pul::core::SceneBundle *);` - updates the game @ 90Hz, used to update game-related logic
+  - `void Render(pul::core::SceneBundle *);` - used to provide custom rendering of the scene, can be called at any varying rate, thus the plugin itself must handle its own interpolation, but items within SceneBundle will already be interpolated

+Plugins should generally communicate to Pulcher by creating entities.